AJChapman/acthpa-website/site/info/radios.md

 ## UHF Radios

 Use of UHF radios is strongly encouraged at all ACTHPA sites.
-The ACTHPA radio channel is *HGFA Open* (472.125 MHz, no tone squelch), though we are [proposing to change this in the near future](/events/radio-policy-proposal).
+The ACTHPA radio channel is *SAFA1* (472.125 MHz, 192.8Hz CTCSS tone squelch, narrow band (12.5 kHz)).

 ## Explanation of SAFA/HGFA Channels